jiribrejcha/wifi-vendor-lookup/README.md

+# Repo to be deleted, DO NOT USE

 # Wi-Fi Vendor Lookup tool database
 Wi-Fi Vendor Lookup tool is an Apple iOS Shortcut for iPhones/iPads.
 It allows user to quickly check who the vendor of an access point is when the AP is not visibly installed.
 The oui.csv file provides the OUI <-> Wi-Fi AP vendor mapping.
 Anyone can submit a Pull Request and help us keep the database as up-to-date as possible.